alexn11/stable-diffusion-image-archive-lob/notes.md

 # todos

-- new bug unlocked: random exactly 2 difference in exactly one component between orig vector and its re-conversion specifically (seems to) happen(s) when the original data is 0. which gets converted into 2. (one bit bug?) bad solution: replace 0. wuth the smallest number possible actually its not a bug its a feature (i remember now) so yeah use bad solution
 - prompt still doesnt work
 - so far generated images are a bit boring
 - convert text prompt to key :)